 Other variations of KISS include ‘Keep it short and simple’ or ‘Keep it simple and straightforward.’

-As far as both YAGNI and KISS are concerned, there are a few software development strategies you can use the ensure simplicity, like loose coupling and cohesion.
+As far as both YAGNI and KISS are concerned, there are a few software development strategies you can use to ensure simplicity, like loose coupling and cohesion.

 Loose coupling is software development’s answer to tight coupling when program structures are so densely entangled that changes become difficult and time-consuming.

-In loose coupling, developers program software with room for modularity in turn for interconnectivity.
+In loose coupling, developers program software with room for modularity in return for interconnectivity.

 As a result, an application’s features and functions operate independently and don’t malfunction when another application feature or function is compromised.

-Cohesion might seem like the opposite of that sentiment, but low coupling and high cohesion actually work in tandem and makes for good software design.
+Cohesion might seem like the opposite of that sentiment, but low coupling and high cohesion actually work in tandem and make for good software design.

-High cohesion entails that everything in the module or class tie together and support its central purpose.
+High cohesion entails that everything in the module or class ties together and supports its central purpose.

 One software concept that illustrates both high cohesion and loose coupling is microservices.

-Microservices consist of numerous services with each representing a single function or feature, that are bound together via APIs.
+Microservices consist of numerous services, each representing a single function or feature, that are bound together via APIs.

-Services within this architecture should be highly cohesive as to be independently functional and self-contained.
-Yet, the coupling itself between services is low.
+Services within this architecture should be highly cohesive so as to be independently functional and self-contained.
+Yet, the coupling between services is low.

 SOLID